 Generally, this means that it is important for you to keep records that support your deduction (or an item of income) for 3 years from the date when you file the income tax return on which the deduction is claimed.

 The IRS considers a return filled early is a return filed on the due date.
 Along with this, there may be some different rules if your employer is one of your relatives.

 Should I Keep Copies Of Records As An Employee?

-It will be good to retain copies of documents as staff because sometimes it may be possible that these records could be demanded some time later.
-The reasons for the request could be the product of something that is not your fault.
-Keeping all these things in the mind, it’s a good idea to have them just in case.
+It will be good to retain copies of documents as staff because sometimes it may be possible that these records could be demanded sometime later.
+The reason for the request could be the product of something that is not your fault.
+Keeping all these things in mind, it’s a good idea to have them just in case.

-It will be easy for you to track and ensure that you have sufficient records when there is a need for these records at a later date with the help of use of TripLog Mobile App.
+It will be easy for you to track and ensure that you have sufficient records when there is a need for these records at a later date with the help of the use of TripLog’s mobile app.
 It is one of the best apps that can be used for mileage tracking.
-Proper monitoring can be done with the use of Digital mileage log and tracker.
+Proper monitoring can be done with the use of a digital mileage log and tracker.

 What Happens If I Get Audited?